Meekb/Meekb/README.md

 ### Hey there 👋 I'm Beth - she/her

-Big nerd and a passionate traveler
+Big ol' nerd and passionate traveler
 Formerly worked in logistics operations for 15+ years
 Went to [Turing School](https://turing.edu/) in Jan 2021
 Working as a Full Stack Developer at Knight-Swift Transportation since August 2021